microsoft/vscode-iot-workbench/docs/raspberry-pi/raspi-face-recognition-access-control.md

 ## Prepare your hardware

-#Connect Picamera to Raspberry Pi:
+###Connect Picamera to Raspberry Pi:

 You can follow the guide here <https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/4>.

 ![Camera connections](media/raspi-face-recognition-access-control/connect.jpg)

-#Connect Button and LED to Raspberry Pi:
+###Connect Button and LED to Raspberry Pi:

 You can find Raspberry Pi GPIO pin mapping from <https://www.raspberrypi.org/documentation/usage/gpio/>.

 Connect Button one pin to 3.3V, one pin to Ground and another pin to GPIO 14.
-Notice that you should add a resist between the button and 3.3V to avoid large current.
+Notice that you should add a resist between the button and Ground to avoid large current.

 | Button | Raspberry Pi GPIO |